-STCW Competence Knowledge, Understanding, and Proficiency Task No. Task Assessor's Initials Date Manage the operation of Design features, and operative 1.1.A Direct that the engineering plant be propulsion plant mechanism of the following machinery Motor prepared for service. machinery and associated auxiliaries: 1.1.B Direct that the engineering plant be Marine Diesel Engine Propulsion Motor operated in maneuvering mode.
-Plant 1.1.C Direct that the engineering plant be Motor operated at full sea speed.
-1.1.D Direct that the engineering plant be Motor prepared for shutdown and secured.
-Design features, and operative 1.2.A Direct that the engineering plant be mechanism of the following machinery Steam prepared for service. and associated auxiliaries: 1.2.B Direct that the engineering plant be Marine Steam Propulsion Plant Steam operated in maneuvering mode.
-1.2.C Direct that the engineering plant be Steam operated at full sea speed.
-1.2.D Direct that the engineering plant be Steam prepared for shutdown and secured.
+STCW Competence STCW Knowledge, Understanding, and Proficiency Task Number Task Assessor's Initials Date Manage the operation of Design features, and operative 1.1.A Direct that the engineering plant be prepared propulsion plant machinery mechanism of the following Motor for service. machinery and associated 1.1.B Direct that the engineering plant be operated auxiliaries: Motor in maneuvering mode.
+Marine Diesel Engine Propulsion 1.1.C Direct that the engineering plant be operated Plant Motor at full sea speed.
+Flant 1.1.D Direct that the engineering plant be prepared Motor for shutdown and secured.
+Design features, and operative 1.2.A Direct that the engineering plant be prepared mechanism of the following Steam for service. machinery and associated 1.2.B Direct that the engineering plant be operated auxiliaries: Steam in maneuvering mode.
+Marine Steam Propulsion Plant 1.2.C Direct that the engineering plant be operated Marine Steam Fropulsion Flant Steam at full sea speed.
+1.2.D Direct that the engineering plant be prepared Steam for shutdown and secured.